 By Gail Laird

 The Historic New England Organization is the oldest, and most comprehensive regional heritage organization in our nation.
 They bring history to life while preserving the past for everyone interested in exploring the authentic New England experience.
 Historic New England owns and operates thirty-seven historic sites in five states.
 The region’s rich history is shared through their collections, programs, properties, and family stories that document more than four hundred years of life in New England.

-This year as a co-owner of Halliday House and due to my ongoing interest in New England homes, gardens, and furnishings I took part in their 6 day Study Program.
+This year as a co-owner of Halliday House and due to my ongoing interest in New England homes, gardens, and furnishings I enrolled and attended their 6 day Study Program for 2017.
 I was delighted to experience the history of how New England houses were formed and how people used materials to make these houses into homes.

 I hope you enjoy seeing and reading the notes from each day of our tour as much as I did being there.

 Colonial Redux: The Revival of American Architecture and Art